 Occupational therapists work with disabled or impaired patients.
-They assist patients with employment opportunities, provide workplace improvements and offer rehabilitation services.
+They assist patients with rehabilitation services and provide workplace and home improvements.
 Occupational therapists may specialize in treating a particular disability, age group or environment.
 Many schools offer undergraduate and graduate degree programs in occupational therapy.

 Occupational Therapy Majors

-Some schools offer undergraduate degree programs with an occupational therapy major, and many include master's and doctoral programs.
+Some schools offer occupational therapy degree programs with at the bachelor's, master's and doctoral levels.
 Universities with graduate programs may require a bachelor's degree in a related field or, at a minimum, prerequisite coursework in psychology, physiology and anatomy.
-Some schools also require a current CPR certification prior to enrollment.

 Considered pre-professional training, an undergraduate program in occupational therapy focuses on basic skills and prepares students to advance to a graduate program.
 Most 4-year schools offering an occupational therapy program include a bachelor's degree as part of a dual-degree program, allowing students to earn their bachelor's and master's degrees in occupational therapy simultaneously.
 Dual-degree programs typically take five years to complete.

-Other options include non-degree, certificate and associate degree programs designed to allow students to segue into a graduate program or enter the field as an occupational therapy assistant.
+Other options include associate degree programs designed to allow students to segue into a graduate program or enter the field as an occupational therapy assistant.
 Pre-professional programs often include internship opportunities, as well as academic courses in topics such as:

 - Anatomy and physiology